Our Services

 Helpful Resources

-Mandibular advancement devices, often called mouthguards for sleep apnea, can be as effective as CPAP for mild to moderate obstructive sleep apnea or for patients who cannot tolerate CPAP masks, offering greater comfort, portability and similar cardiovascular benefits.
-They eliminate common mask related issues such as leaks, noise and claustrophobia and often improve long term adherence.
+Mandibular advancement devices, commonly known as mouthguards for sleep apnea, can be as effective as CPAP for treating mild to moderate obstructive sleep apnea or for patients who cannot tolerate CPAP masks.
+These oral appliances offer greater comfort, portability, and similar cardiovascular benefits, while eliminating common mask-related issues such as air leaks, noise, and claustrophobia—often resulting in better long-term adherence.

-There are several factors to consider when choosing between a mouthguard and CPAP, including apnea severity, dental health, potential side effects and insurance coverage.
-See complete details below to explore candidacy criteria, treatment steps and follow up care.
+When choosing between a mouthguard and CPAP, key factors include apnea severity, dental health, potential side effects, and insurance coverage.
+See complete details below on candidacy criteria, treatment steps, and follow-up care.

 Sleep apnea is a common condition in which breathing stops or becomes very shallow during sleep.
 Left untreated, it can lead to daytime fatigue, high blood pressure, heart problems and other serious issues.
 Continuous positive airway pressure (CPAP) has long been the "gold standard" treatment for obstructive sleep apnea (OSA), but it isn't the best fit for everyone.
 In recent years, specially designed mouthguards—technically called mandibular advancement devices (MADs)—have become a safe, effective alternative for many patients.